Burger King: Headquarters

-Burger King was formerly headquartered in a nine-story office tower by the Miami International Airport in unincorporated Miami-Dade County, Florida.

-On Monday July 8, 2002, 130 employees began working at the Burger King headquarters with the remainder moving in phases in August 2002.
-Prior to the moving to its current headquarters in 2002, Burger King had considered moving away from the Miami area to Texas; Miami-Dade County politicians and leaders lobbied against this, and Burger King stayed.
-Before 2002, the company's previous headquarters was located in a southern Dade County campus located on Old Cutler Boulevard in the Cutler census-designated place.
+Before 2002, the company had its headquarters in a southern Dade County campus located on Old Cutler Boulevard in the Cutler census-designated place.
+In 2002, Burger King opened headquarters in a nine-story office tower by the Miami International Airport in unincorporated Miami-Dade County, Florida.
+Prior to the move, Burger King had considered moving away from the Miami area to Texas; Miami-Dade County politicians and leaders lobbied against this, and Burger King stayed.
+On July 8, 2002, 130 employees began working at the new Burger King headquarters, with the remainder moving in phases in August.

 In August 2014, the future of the company's Miami headquarters was again in doubt as reports surfaced that Burger King was in talks about buying the Canadian restaurant chain Tim Hortons.
 The merger between Burger King and Tim Hortons created the fast food company now known as Restaurant Brands International Inc.

 In 2016, Burger King signed a build-to-suit lease agreement on a new 150000 sqft five-story headquarters building to be built at 5707 Blue Lagoon Drive, just down the street from its existing nine-story headquarters at 5505 Blue Lagoon Drive.
 This was slightly smaller than the 200000 sqft it was leasing in its current headquarters building at the time.
 In 2018, Burger King moved into its new headquarters at 5707 Blue Lagoon Drive.
 As of August 2024, the Burger King system operates more than 18,700 locations in more than 100 countries and U.S. territories.